Texas Great Read 2020

 Thanhhà Lại Photo Credit: Paula Landry

-Access to the e-book of Butterfly Yellow will be available to all Texas residents from November 16, 2020, through January 16, 2021.
+Access to the e-book of Butterfly Yellow was available to all Texas residents from November 16, 2020, through January 16, 2021.

 Libraries, book clubs, and others interested in promoting the Great Read may download graphics, suggested social media captions, a press release template, and more, from the promotions website.
 If you have questions regarding access, please contact Karen McElfresh, Resource Sharing Projects Coordinator, at firstname.lastname@example.org.